 The Bottom Line

-Acing the first interview does not mean that you are guaranteed a victory in the second one.
-With these interview tips, you can increase your chances of getting hired, while also gathering information about the organization for future reference.
+Acing the first interview does not guarantee a victory in the second one.
+With these interview tips, you can increase your chances of getting hired while also gathering information about the organization for future reference.